sinusphi/venvipy/README.rst

 Key Features
 ------------

-*  Create virtual environments from any Python version (3.3+) which is properly build or installed on your system
+*  Create virtual environments with any Python version (3.3+) which is properly build or installed on your system
-*  Install and update Pip with one click
 *  Clone an environment from a requirements file
 *  Generate requirements from an existing environment

+*  Install and update Pip and Wheel with one click
+*  Install additional packages
+*  Install from a local stored project
+*  Install from source repository url *(currently git only)*

 *  List detailed information about installed packages
 *  Show dependency tree (using
    `pipdeptree <https://pypi.org/project/pipdeptree/#description>`__ package)
 *  Open a project's `PyPI <https://pypi.org/>`__ website in your browser
-*  Install packages from local projects and from repository urls *(currently git only)*
-*  Modify any environment by adding or removing packages *(comming soon)*

 Prerequisits